What’s the real difference between Wegovy and Ozempic?

 There’s a reason Wegovy is the medication approved for chronic weight management: Its higher maximum dose can lead to greater weight loss.
 “The highest available dose of Ozempic is 2.0mg, whereas Wegovy’s highest dose is 2.4mg,” explains Velazquez.
 “As a result, Wegovy may lead to slightly greater weight loss given the higher dose.”
 One study in JAMA Network found that after three months, people taking a 2.4 mg dose of semaglutide lost an average of 6.9% of their body weight, while those taking a lower dose of 1.7 mg lost an average of 5.1% of their body weight.

 One thing that holds true for people taking either Ozempic for type 2 diabetes or Wegovy for weight loss: Even with medications, it is critical to complement them with healthy eating habits, more physical activity, a good sleep routine, and stress management.
 Because people taking semaglutide have a decreased appetite, choosing nutrient-packed foods when they do eat becomes even more important for their overall health.
 This is where a lifestyle program like WeightWatchers GLP-1 Program can help.
-It can keep you focused on the healthy habits that will have you feeling your best while on a GLP-1 to lose weight.
+It can keep you focused on the healthy habits that will have you feeling your best while on a GLP-1 for weight loss.

 Wegovy and Ozempic side effects